stefanobianda/stefanobianda.github.io/_jobs/J93Viseca.md

 ## Description
 In Viseca Payment Services and in Viseca Card Services we are developing different applications.

-To have a governance on the build process of the entire portfolio of applications, I define and setup the Jenkins shared pipeline.
+To have governance over the build process of the entire application portfolio, I define and configure the Jenkins shared pipeline.

 The shared pipeline is developed independently of the project.
 The project should manage 2 simple files and follow some standardization.